DerekMRoberts/VertexJointTracker/README.md

   For this project, we are using the *Maya 2019.1 Update* version with a student license. https://www.autodesk.com/education/free-software/maya

-  You will need to create an account with your student e-mail in order to get a student license if you don't already have a license.
+  You will need to create an account with your school e-mail in order to get a student license if you don't already have a license.
 - ***Download the Devkit:***
   - [Windows 64-Bit](https://s3-us-west-2.amazonaws.com/autodesk-adn-transfer/ADN+Extranet/M%26E/Maya/devkit+2019/Autodesk_Maya_2019_1_Update_DEVKIT_Windows.zip)
   - [Linux](https://s3-us-west-2.amazonaws.com/autodesk-adn-transfer/ADN+Extranet/M%26E/Maya/devkit+2019/Autodesk_Maya_2019_1_Update_DEVKIT_Linux.tgz)